p-na/ceph-dev-docker/README.md

     $ docker commit 7dbf64f71d4d ceph-dev-build

-You can find the container ID by issuing `docker ps` (if it's running) or by issuing `docker ps -a` (outside of the container).
-The latter will will list all containers, including those which are stopped.
+You can find the container ID by issuing `docker ps` (if it's running) or by issuing `docker ps -a`.
+Both commands do only work outside of the container.
+The latter will will list all containers, including those which have been stopped.

 ### Start Ceph